 Any balance less than the minimum is ineligible to be transferred to frequent flyer programs until the minimum threshold is reached.

-The card offers benefits in addition to reward points, including complimentary insurances, free wine when you dine at selected restaurants and a personal concierge.
+The Citi Rewards credit card offers benefits in addition to reward points, including complimentary insurance, free wine when you dine at selected restaurants and a personal concierge.
 Further information on these benefits can be found here.

-You can now earn uncapped Citi reward Points on larger everyday expenses such as rent, taxes, education fees, property management fees, childcare and miscellaneous bills with Citi Payall.
-Offers are subject to eligibility and are only available if your account is in good standing.
+Earn Citi reward Points on larger everyday expenses such as rent, taxes, education fees, property management fees, childcare and miscellaneous bills with Citi PayAll.
+Offers are subject to eligibility and are only available if your account is in good standing (for example – your account is not in default, suspended or closed).

 The card is best suited to travelers who do not want to be locked into any particular airline.
 While the choice of airlines in the Citi Rewards program linked to the Rewards Card is quite limited, it does cover high quality premium airlines that are very active in the Australian market.